Comiso: Transport

-Comiso is connected to the nearby towns and cities by bus service and has a railway station, which lies on the Syracuse- Ragusa - Gela- Canicattì - Caltanissetta line.
-The train journey to Ragusa is 30 minutes, to Syracuse 2 hours 30 minutes, to Licata 1 hour and to Caltanissetta Xirbi 2 hours 17 minutes.
+Comiso is connected to nearby towns and cities by bus service and has a railway station, which lies on the Syracuse-Ragusa-Gela-Canicattì-Caltanissetta line.
+The train journey is 30 minutes to Ragusa, 1 hour to Licata, 2 hours 17 minutes to Caltanissetta Xirbi and 2 hours 30 minutes to Syracuse.

-Comiso Airport is located only 5 km north of the town.
-It was converted from a military base into a modern "Vincenzo Magliocco" civilian airport in 2013.; it was later named to Pio La Torre.
+Comiso Airport is located 5 km north of the town.
+It was converted from a military base into a modern "Vincenzo Magliocco" civilian airport in 2013 and was later named to Pio La Torre.

 The main roads serving Comiso are the SS.115 (Sud Occidentale Sicula) and the SS.514 (di Chiaramonte).

-The SS194 Ragusana the stretch is in the process of being doubled by ANAS with adaptation to a two-lane motorway for each direction of travel on separate carriageways.
-The approved project concerns the Ragusa-Catania route, namely the modernization of the State Roads 514 "of Chiaramonte" and 194 "Ragusana" to four lanes, in the section between the junction with the State Road 115, near Comiso.
+The SS194 Ragusana stretch is in the process of being doubled by ANAS, being adapted into a two-lane motorway for each direction of travel on separate carriageways.
+The approved project concerns the Ragusa-Catania route, and includes the modernization of the State Roads 514 "of Chiaramonte" and 194 "Ragusana" to four lanes, in the section between the junction with the State Road 115, near Comiso.

 The A18 Siracusa-Gela is an Italian motorway in eastern Sicily, only partially completed for its first 59 kilometers.
-It begins near Syracuse, where it begins as an extension of the SS114 Orientale Sicula, and temporarily ends at the Modica junction, where it joins the SS194 Ragusana.
+It begins near Syracuse as an extension of the SS114 Orientale Sicula, and temporarily ends at the Modica junction, where it joins the SS194 Ragusana.